xonq/tutorials/funannotate.md

 <br /><br />

 ### 3. Generate a BUSCO database
 BUSCO is used by Funannotate and the *ab initio* gene prediction software AUGUSTUS to predict introns within your gene models.
 We will create a preliminary BUSCO database for your organism here, then call upon it in the predict genes step for Funannotate to reference.
 Funannotate will then create a finalized BUSCO database during the predict command that can be referenced in the future.
-DO NOT reference the preliminary BUSCO database you are making here for other species, only a finalized version that is created following the predict command.
+DO NOT reference the preliminary BUSCO database you are making here for other species.

 To prepare BUSCO, first find the closest existing *species database* after activating and sourcing the container:
 ```